Supreme Court of India: Allegations of corruption

+External interference and selection of cases

+The Supreme Court has been accused of choosing and prioritising cases selectively.
+For example, the trial to examine the validity of the 99th constitutional amendment, dated 31 December 2014, to form the National Judicial Appointments Commission for the purpose of appointing the judges of the Supreme Court and High Courts, was conducted with the utmost priority and the Supreme Court delivered its judgement on 16 October 2015, quashing the constitutional amendment as unconstitutional and ultra vires, stating that the amendment interfered with the independence of the judiciary.

+The pending cases included landmark cases such as the Andhra Pradesh Reorganisation Act, 2014, which was enacted by the Parliament and later challenged as against the stipulated procedure and basic structure of the Constitution.
+Under the system of checks and balances provided in the Constitution, it is the duty of the judiciary to establish the rule of law at the earliest by rectifying any misuse of the constitution by the parliament.
+However, the case remained pending for more than six years, with Justice Chelameswar referring to government interference in the case.
+While the original case was pending, the Supreme Court delivered judgements to dispose of petitions related to the apportionment of assets between the newly formed states of Telangana and Andhra Pradesh, water sharing between the states, and other related cases.

-Four judges vs chief justice
+Four judges vs. the chief justice

-On 12 January 2018, four senior judges of the Supreme Court; Jasti Chelameswar, Ranjan Gogoi, Madan Lokur and Kurian Joseph addressed a press conference criticizing Chief Justice Dipak Misra's style of administration and the manner in which he allocated cases among judges of the Supreme Court.
+On 12 January 2018, four senior judges of the Supreme Court - Justices Chelameswar, Ranjan Gogoi, Madan Lokur, and Kurian Joseph addressed a press conference criticizing Chief Justice Dipak Misra's style of administration and the manner in which he allocated cases among Supreme Court judges.
 However, people close to Misra denied the allegations that the allocation of cases was unfair.
-On 20 April 2018, seven opposition parties submitted a petition seeking the impeachment of Dipak Misra to Vice President Venkaiah Naidu, with signatures from seventy-one parliamentarians.
-On 23 April 2018, the petition was rejected by Vice President Venkaiah Naidu, primarily on the basis that the complaints were about administration and not misbehaviour, and that thus impeachment would seriously interfere with the constitutionally protected independence of the judiciary.
+On 20 April 2018, seven opposition parties submitted a petition seeking Mishra's impeachment to the Vice President Venkaiah Naidu, with signatures from 71 parliamentarians.
+On 23 April 2018, the petition was rejected by Naidu, primarily on the basis that the complaints were about administration and not misbehaviour, and that the impeachment would thus seriously interfere with the constitutionally protected independence of the judiciary.

-Holidays and working hours

-The Supreme Court works from 10:30 am to 4 pm, but is closed during winter and summer for two weeks each.
-Some critics feel that this delays pending cases.
-However, in an interview in June 2018 with NDTV, Justice Chelameswar revealed that most Supreme Court judges including him work around 14 hours per day, and continue to work for an average of 7 hours per day even during vacations.
-He further compared the court to the Supreme Court of the United States, which delivers judgement on around 120 cases in a year, while each judge in the Supreme Court of India delivers judgements on 1,0001,500 cases.

-Appointment

-It has been noted that consensus within the Collegium is at times achieved through trade-offs, resulting in unreliable appointments with consequences for litigants.
-There has also been a rise in sycophancy and "lobbying" within the system.
-Justice Chelameswar provided evidence from existing records to support this claim.
-In one case, "a judge was blocked from elevation to the Madras High Court in 2009, in what 'appeared to have been a joint venture in the subversion of the law governing the collegium system by both the executive and the judiciary.'"

-Controversies
+Allegations of harrasement

-On 18 April 2019 an unnamed woman employee of the Supreme Court filed an affidavit stating that Chief Justice Ranjan Gogoi had sexually harassed her on 10–11 October 2018 by pressing his body against hers against her will.
-An in-house committee of the Court quickly cleared Gogoi of the sexual harassment charges, although the report of the committee was not provided to the complainant.
-However, there was a protest against the manner in which the woman's complaint was dealt with by Supreme Court.
-A petition was filed before the National Human Rights Commission to obtain the report of the in-house committee.
-The woman complainant stated that she was terrified by the systematic victimisation of her family members who were all dismissed from service following her protest against Gogoi's sexual advances.
+On 18 April 2019, an unnamed woman employee of the Supreme Court filed an affidavit stating that Chief Justice Ranjan Gogoi had sexually harassed her on 10–11 October 2018 by pressing his body against hers without her consent.
+An in-house committee of the Supreme Court cleared Gogoi of the charges, although the committee's report was not provided to the complainant.
+There was a protest by a section of lawyers against the manner in which the employee's complaint was dealt with by the Supreme Court.
+Later, a petition was filed before the National Human Rights Commission to obtain the report of the in-house committee.
+The complainant later stated that she and her family were systematically victimised as they were all dismissed from service following her protest against Gogoi.